pragsmike/PromptCritical/USAGE.md

 This command loads the latest generation (e.g., `gen-001`), applies meta-prompts to create new candidates, and saves the result as a new generation (e.g., `gen-002`).

 By repeating the `evaluate`, `select`, and `vary` steps, you iteratively improve your prompt population.

+## Choosing your loop order

+After `bootstrap` seeds **gen-000**, you have two common entry points into the cycle:

+  * **evaluate → select → vary** (baseline-first).
+Run `evaluate` immediately to capture how the hand-crafted prompts perform *unchanged*; keep that CSV as a control.
+Then `select` your top performers and let `vary` generate the first novel population.
+  * **vary → evaluate → select** (explore-first).
+Skip the baseline, mutate the seeds straight away with `vary`, and score the brand-new offspring instead.
+This is useful when your seeds are only rough sketches and you want the LLM to expand the search space quickly.

+ Both orders are valid; pick the one that best fits your research question.
+You can even alternate—e.g., baseline once, then run several *vary → evaluate → select* rounds—by calling the commands in the sequence that matches your experimental design.